RunestoneInteractive/pythonds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

 Infix, Prefix, and Postfix Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you write an arithmetic expression such as B \* C, the form of the
+When you write an arithmetic expression such as B · C, the form of the
 expression provides you with information so that you can interpret it
 correctly.
 In this case we know that the variable B is being multiplied
-by the variable C since the multiplication operator \* appears between
+by the variable C since the multiplication operator · appears between
 them in the expression.
 This type of notation is referred to as
 **infix** since the operator is *in between* the two operands that it is
 working on.

-Consider another infix example, A + B \* C. The operators + and \* still
+Consider another infix example, A + B · C. The operators + and · still
 appear between the operands, but there is a problem.
 Which operands do
 they work on?
-Does the + work on A and B or does the \* take B and C?
+Does the + work on A and B, or does the · take B and C?
 The expression seems ambiguous.

 In fact, you have been reading and writing these types of expressions
 for a long time and they do not cause you any problem.
 The reason for
-this is that you know something about the operators + and \*.
+this is that you know something about the operators + and ·.
 Each
 operator has a **precedence** level.
 Operators of higher precedence are
 used before operators of lower precedence.
 The only thing that can
 change that order is the presence of parentheses.
 The precedence order